software-architects/time-cockpit-website/content/en/blog/2013/07/11/Imagine-Cup-Three-Gold-Medals-What-a-Night.md

 ---
 layout: blog
-title: Imagine Cup, Three Gold Medals, What a Night!
+title: Imagine Cup -  Three Gold Medals, What a Night!
 teaser: Today was the day of the truth.
 How would my Indian and Austrian mentees score in Microsoft's Imagine Cup.
 Finally it was a huge success for all of us.
 We can celebrate three gold medals.
 author: Rainer Stropek
-date: 2013-41-11
+date: 2013-07-11
 bannerimage:
+lang: en
 permalink: /blog/2013/07/11/Imagine-Cup-Three-Gold-Medals-What-a-Night
 ---